esong165/wi21-cse110-lab3/.github/ISSUE_TEMPLATE/css-addition.md

 name: CSS Addition
 about: Request addition of CSS
 title: "[CSS]"
-labels: enhancement
+labels: enhancement, CSS Topic
 assignees: ''

 ---

-Does any part of the page feel clunky/hard to use?

-Are there any sections that could be enhanced by CSS?
-If so, where/what CSS?
+Add this CSS Topic to the page